mallpass/457-game/README.md

 called clientui.
 If you would like to try it I've listed the instructions below.
 When I test it, the gui seems to run just fine, but please note that there may be errors that occur due to my lack of knowledge/understanding/testing.

+Not really expecting to get the extra credit for my GUI since I haven't gotten it totally figured out, but I figured it wouldn't hurt to leave the work in.

 **How to play with the GUI**
 1. **Start the server:** Run the `server.py` script with `python3 server.py <IP address> <Port Number>`
 2. **Connect clients:** Run the `clientui.py` script with `python3 clientui.py <IP address> <Port Number>`